jacblo/yuda_assembly/website/README.md

 ## Acknowledgements

 This project uses the [Monaco Editor](https://github.com/Microsoft/monaco-editor) for the code editor.
-The static/vs directory in this repository is a copy of the Monaco Editor.
+This project also uses the [XTERM.js](https://xtermjs.org) project for the terminal.

 ## License